 What about when the taxpayer is a relatively unsophisticated individual?
 Where an accountant’s errors were so obvious that the taxpayer would have noticed them upon a more than cursory review of the tax return, such as in Yapp v.
 Commissioner (T.C.
 2019), no reasonable cause and good faith could be made out on the basis of reliance on a professional adviser.
 In contrast, in Triggs v.
 Commissioner (T.C.
 2018), the taxpayer, who had no financial or accounting background, successfully made a reasonable cause and good faith defense based on reliance on his accountant’s advice regarding claiming expenses, even though the taxpayer could not substantiate most of the expenses claimed.

 In an often complex, multi-factorial analysis, machine learning provides a way to connect the dots between facts and circumstances around an accuracy-related penalty and the conclusion to be drawn from them regarding the taxpayer’s good faith efforts.
 Blue J Legal’s machine learning algorithm is able to assess the same factors as those considered in the universe of past decisions and make a prediction based on the same.
 In doing so, it not only provides professionals with a means to predict the application of accuracy-related penalties, but also to plan defensively against them.

-If you’re interested in learning more about the factors that drive the assessment of the reasonable cause and good faith defense to the accuracy-related penalty, and how machine learning can help practitioners advise their clients and reduce their own exposure, join Blue J Legal CEO Benjamin Alarie for a webinar on July 16, 2019.
-Register here.
+If you’re interested in learning more about the factors that drive the assessment of the reasonable cause and good faith defense to the accuracy-related penalty, and how machine learning can help practitioners advise their clients and reduce their own exposure, watch the webinar hosted by Blue J Legal CEO Benjamin Alarie.